limitd/limitd/README.md

 #path where the data will be stored
 db: /var/limitd/database

-#Define the classes of buckets
+#Define the types of buckets
 buckets:
   ip:
     size: 10